-This guide provides a general knowledge of what Enterprise Architecture (EA) is and what you need to know to begin your journey into a clean structure.
+This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

 - What Is Enterprise Architecture?

 - What are the six basic elements of enterprise architecture?

 - What can Enterprise Architecture do for you?

 - Architecture vs Enterprise Architecture

 - Enterprise Architecture Frameworks